-If someone you love suffered a broken bone during a botched delivery, call the New York bone fracture attorneys at Wingate, Russotti, Shapiro & Halperin, LLP at (212) 986-7353 for a free consultation on your case.
+If someone you love suffered a broken bone during a botched delivery, call the New York bone fracture attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP at (212) 986-7353 for a free consultation on your case.

 We claimed that the baby should have been delivered by emergency C-Section or forceps delivery.
 He was ultimately diagnosed with cerebral palsy and spastic quadriparesis.

 Attorney Philip Russotti argued that as a result of this negligence, the child suffered hypoxia which resulted in mild retardation, severe ADHD and social isolation as well as difficulties with fine motor skills.

 WRSMH obtained a $1,300,000 jury verdict, after a three week medical malpractice trial in Staten Island, on behalf of a 6-year-old girl who suffered a brachial plexus injury known as Erb's palsy.